astrellon/simple-data-store/README.md

 I like what redux and other functional state management libraries have done for UI but I found them too unstructured and too generalised.
 So I put together my own version that is still general but puts just enough structure to fulfil my needs.

 ## Example
-Reducers are functions that perform an action on the state.
-This means that the state does not need to know about reducers at all.
+Modifiers are functions that perform an action on the state.
+This means that the state does not need to know about modifiers at all.

-In the example below it is shown that creating a function that returns the reducer with the values in the closure is useful.
+In the example below it is shown that creating a function that returns the modifier with the values in the closure is useful.

 ```typescript
 import DataStore, { HistoryStore } from "../src";